 Cash is usually the first investment consideration for trustees and members, and provides a modest return to members.
 Depending on the state of the economy, it is usually a rather small return, so on its own, it is unlikely that cash investments will help you reach your retirement savings target or maintain your savings (while in retirement).
 The main factor affecting the returns for members in this option is the current level of short term interest rates in Australia (rates are set by the Reserve Bank of Australia).
 These are currently at historically low levels and have been for some time now.

 The main reason that cash earns such modest returns (relative to other investments) is because it carries lower risk and appears safe.
 It’s generally considered to be a no loss investment as you do not expect to receive negative returns.
-The main way people can lose with investing in just cash, is through inflation; if you are earning 2% annually in cash while the annual inflation rate is 3%, you are actually losing money as your purchasing power is eroded.
+The main way people can lose with investing in just cash, is through inflation; if you are earning 2% annually in cash while the annual inflation rate is 3%, you are actually losing money as your purchasing power has been eroded.

 How does AvSuper utilise cash investments overall?